Inhaltsstoffe

 What is squalane?

-Squalane (or squalane oil) is a plant-based ingredient that is playing an increasingly important role in natural cosmetics.
-It is a hydrogenated (hydrogen-treated) derivative of squalene, a natural, unsaturated hydrocarbon that occurs in various plants and animals - especially in shark liver, but also in plants such as the olive tree or the sugar cane plant.
+Squalane (or squalane oil) is a plant-derived ingredient that is playing an increasingly important role in natural cosmetics.
+It is a hydrogenated (i.e., hydrogen-treated) derivative of squalene, a natural, unsaturated hydrocarbon found in various plants and animals—most notably shark liver, but also in plants such as the olive tree and sugarcane.

-In natural cosmetics, plant-based squalane (usually extracted from sugar cane or olive oil) is the preferred ingredient because it is sustainable and not tested on animals.
-Squalane has earned a permanent place in many skin care products such as serums, moisturizers, oils and masks due to its exceptional skin care properties.
-Here is a detailed explanation of squalane in natural cosmetics:
+In natural cosmetics, plant-based squalane (usually derived from sugar cane or olive oil) is the preferred ingredient because it is sustainable and cruelty-free.
+Due to its exceptional skincare properties, squalane has earned a firm place in many skincare products such as serums, moisturizers, oils, and masks.
+Here's a detailed explanation of squalane in natural cosmetics:

 a) Moisturizing and nourishing

-Squalane is a moisturizing agent that provides excellent hydration to the skin without weighing it down.
-Due to its similar structure to the skin's own lipids, it is quickly absorbed into the skin and helps to stabilize the moisture balance.
+Squalane is a moisturizing agent that provides excellent hydration without weighing the skin down.
+Due to its similar structure to the skin's own lipids, it absorbs quickly into the skin and helps stabilize moisture levels.

 b) Improved skin barrier

-Squalane supports the skin barrier by protecting the skin from external environmental influences and preventing moisture loss.
-It forms a light, non-comedogenic film that protects against air pollution, wind and other harmful environmental influences.
+Squalane supports the skin's barrier function by protecting the skin from external environmental influences and preventing moisture loss.
+It forms a light, non-comedogenic film that protects against air pollution, wind, and other harmful environmental influences.

 Especially for sensitive or irritated skin, squalane helps to strengthen and soothe the skin barrier.